 The plot was okay, but the conclusion was entirely out of the left field.
 Even while it wasn’t terrible, given the authors’ credentials, it could have been far better.

 I liked how most of the story occurred at the untamed mountains’ dig site.
-The bones and other artifacts contain interesting, if occasionally gory, archaeological details.
+This novel contain interesting, if occasionally gory, archaeological details.
 The Donner party’s details are a mixture of actual events and fabrications, yet they fit the narrative.
-I was occupied the entire time, even though there wasn’t much tension until near the finish.
+I was occupied the entire time, even though there wasn’t much tension until the finish.
 I want to read more in this new series, which got off to a solid start.
 Totally recommend it!